Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding

-\ where $g_{\alpha}\rbr{f(s, a)} \defeq \exp\left(\frac{\alpha^2 \|f(s, a)\|^2}{2(1-\alpha^2)\sigma^2}\right)$, $\omega\sim\mathcal{N}(0, \sigma^{-2}I_d)$, and $p_\alpha(s^\prime) = \frac{\alpha^d}{(2\pi\sigma^2)^{d/2}}\exp\left(-\frac{\|\alpha s^\prime\|^2}{2\sigma^2}\right)$ is a Gaussian distribution for $s^\prime$ with standard deviation $\frac{\sigma}{\alpha}$.
+where $g_{\alpha}\rbr{f(s, a)} \defeq \exp\left(\frac{\alpha^2 \|f(s, a)\|^2}{2(1-\alpha^2)\sigma^2}\right)$, $\omega\sim\mathcal{N}(0, \frac{1}{\sigma^2}I_d)$, $b \sim U([0,2\pi]) := \mathrm{Unif}([0,2\pi])$ and $p_\alpha(s^\prime) = \frac{\alpha^d}{(2\pi\sigma^2)^{d/2}}\exp\left(-\frac{\|\alpha s^\prime\|^2}{2\sigma^2}\right)$ is a Gaussian distribution for $s^\prime$ with standard deviation $\frac{\sigma}{\alpha}$.
 Then,

-\end{lemma} \begin{proof} The representation of reward $r(s,a)$ through $\phi_\omega(s, a)$ is straightforward since we explicitly include $r(\cdot)$ in $\phi_\omega(\cdot)$.
+\end{lemma} \begin{proof} The representation of reward $r(s,a)$ through $\phi_{\omega,b}(s, a)$ is straightforward since we explicitly include $r(\cdot)$ in $\phi_{\omega,b}(\cdot)$.
 For $P(s^\prime|s, a)$, we first notice that $\forall \alpha \in (0, 1)$, we have

-The factorization of the transition $P(s^\prime|s, a)$ in \eqref{eq:rff1} can thus be derived from the property of the Gaussian kernel by applying~\lemref{thm:bochner} to the second term in~\eqref{eq:equivalent_transition}, with the $\phi_\omega(\cdot)$ and $\mu_\omega(\cdot)$ as the random Fourier features of Gaussian kernel. \end{proof}

-The $\phi_\omega(\cdot)$ is named as the \emph{Bochner Spectral Dynamic Embedding}.
+The factorization of the transition $P(s^\prime|s, a)$ in \eqref{eq:rff1} can thus be derived by applying~\lemref{thm:bochner} to the second term in~\eqref{eq:equivalent_transition}, with the $\phi_{\omega,b}(\cdot)$ and $\mu_{\omega,b}(\cdot)$ as the random Fourier features of the Gaussian kernel. \end{proof} The $\phi_{\omega,b}(\cdot)$ is named as the \emph{Bochner Spectral Dynamics Embedding}.
 We emphasize the decomposition in ~\citet{ren2022free} is a special case of in~\eqref{eq:rff} with $\alpha=0$.
-The tunable $\alpha$ provides benefits for the analysis and may also be used to improve empirical performance.
+The tunable $\alpha$ provides benefits for the analysis and may also be used to improve empirical performance, as seen in our empirical simulations.

-We note that another linear representation $\phi_M(s,a) \in \ell_2$, which we will name as the \emph{Mercer Spectral Dynamics Embedding}, is possible via the Mercer decomposition of the kernel, as described below.
+Another linear representation $\phi_M(s,a) \in \ell_2$,\footnote{The $\ell_2$ space is the set of square-summable infinite-dimensional vectors $v$ indexed by the positive integers, such that $\|v\|_{\ell_2}^2 = \sum_{i=1}^\infty v_i^2 < \infty$.} which we name as the \emph{Mercer Spectral Dynamics Embedding}, is also possible via the Mercer decomposition, as described below.